rust-lang/surveys/documents/data-sharing-annual-community-survey.md

 ## Initial reporting of data

 The survey working group will author an initial report on the survey data.
-This will contain a summary of responses to all questions with minimal processing, excluding free-form responses, and either excluding or combining groups so that individuals cannot reasonably be identified.
-The report will highlight and cross-reference data which the survey working group believe will be interesting or useful to members of the Rust project.
-The report *may* include some more processed summary data, such as graphs or charts, categorisation of free-form answers, re-bucketing of responses to individual questions, or cohort analysis across multiple questions.
+This will contain a summary of responses to all questions with minimal processing, excluding free-form responses, and either excluding or combining groups so that individuals cannot reasonably be identified (i.e., the summary data defined above).
+The report will highlight data which the survey working group believe will be interesting or useful to members of the Rust Project or Foundation.
 Timeliness of the report will be prioritised over depth of analysis.
-The report must not contain any PII.
+The report must not contain any sensitive data.
 The report will not include raw data (i.e., any individual's responses to questions).

 This initial report will be sent to all members of Rust teams, working groups, and the Rust Foundation.
-Recipients will be asked not to share the report outside the Rust project.
+Recipients will be asked not to share the report outside the Rust Project and Foundation.

-The survey working group will present the report to the Rust project and answer questions, for example in the Cross-Team Collaboration Fun Times meeting (note that this meeting is public and thus care must be taken not to discuss and sensitive information).
+The survey working group will present the report to the Rust Project and Foundation, and answer questions, for example in the Cross-Team Collaboration Fun Times meeting (note that this meeting is public and thus care must be taken not to discuss any sensitive information).

-A reduced version of the report with any sensitive information removed will be produced after the initial report is distributed.
 With core team approval, this report will be shared publicly, but not strongly advertised (i.e., a post on the Inside Rust blog, but not the main blog).

 Unresolved question: is the core team the right group to approve the public report?

 ## Ongoing reporting of data

-The survey working group will continue to analyse the survey data and may produce further reports, either for teams or the whole Rust project.
+The survey working group will continue to analyse the survey data and may produce further reports, either for teams or the whole Rust Project.
 The scope of distribution and any requirements for confidentiality agreements will be decided on a case-by-case basis.
 These reports should never include PII.
-This responsibility may be transferred to a different Rust project team or working group in the future.
+This responsibility may be transferred to a different Rust team or working group in the future.

 Teams and working groups may request further analysis of the survey data by the survey working group.
 The working group should aim to respond to all requests unless they would expose PII or allow for identification of respondents (e.g., by identifying a small cohort), or the workload on the group is too much.
 These requests will be prioritised by the survey working group.
-Responses to these requests may be shared with a wider group within the Rust project, but should not be shared outside the project.
+Responses to these requests may be shared with a wider group within the Rust Project, but should not be shared outside the Project or Foundation.
 The scope of distribution and any requirements for confidentiality agreements will be decided on a case-by-case basis.

 Unresolved question: should there be a time limit?